 - Alcohol cannot be provided as an award for contests.

 - Drinking contests are prohibited.

 - Promotional activities should not be associated with otherwise existing campus events or programs without prior knowledge and consent of appropriate College officials.

-- Display or availability of promotional materials should be determined in consultation with the Office for Student Affairs.
+- Display or availability of promotional materials should be determined in consultation with the Associate Vice President for Student Engagement.

 - Informational marketing programs should have educational value and subscribe to the philosophy of low-risk and legal use of the products represented.

 - Alcohol marketers should support campus alcohol awareness programs that encourage informed and low-risk decisions about the use or non-use of alcohol.

 - Alcohol cannot be portrayed as a solution to personal or academic problems of students or as necessary to social, sexual, financial or academic success.